astaylor92/astaylor92.github.io/docs/_posts/2022-09-08-beer-classification.md

 **Beer Style Characteristics**: Essentially, here I wanted to take a look at the general profile of each beer.
 Now, I know radar plots (can be contentious)[http://www.thefunctionalart.com/2012/11/radar-graphs-avoid-them-999-of-time.html] due to the difficulty in comparing observations, BUT this seemed like a time where they make sense.
 The idea would be that radar charts give us a feel for each beer's characteristics without really needing a direct comparison across attributes.
 Then, we could use a few bar charts to compare beers along the different attributes.

-For example, if we looked at the radar chart of an IPA, below, we can see that it's generally very XX, XX, and XX.
-It's also more XX than XX.
-We can't really tell if the value for XX is more than XX, but in this case, we don't care about those values to that level of detail.
+For example, if we looked at the radar chart of an IPA, below, we can see that it's generally very malty and bitter, with a lot of body.
+It's also more sweet than hoppy.
+We can't really tell if the value for malty is more than bitter, but in this case, we don't care about those values to that level of detail.

 |![Radar Chart Stout](/images/beercharacteristics/spider_Stout.png)|
 |:--:|